International Federation of Red Cross and Red Crescent Societies: Missions begin

 During the first years of the league, the work was essentially reactive and consisted mostly of recording information and statistics to be shared with the National Societies.
 The league's first operational mission was to perform onsite observations of the conditions of the victims of a typhus epidemic in Poland, and to develop and circulate information material to the surrounding countries to prevent the spread of similar epidemics.
 The first large-scale relief action of the league came after the 1923 earthquake in Japan which killed about 200,000 people and left countless more injured and without shelter.
 For the first time, 35 National Red Cross Societies participated in a joint action of the ICRC and the league, for which a record sum of 277 million Swiss francs was donated.

 The league began issuing appeals in 1925 but appeals were not consistently issued for all disasters.
 During the 1920s and 1930s, disaster relief remained a minor activity, behind public health, nursing, and youth activities.
+The League of Red Cross Societies initiated the first international postgraduate courses for nurses in 1920, with the first course being public health nursing.
+This need for nurses trained in public health was prompted by the devastation caused by the First World War and the 1918 influenza pandemic.
+Nurses were identified by National Red Cross societies and nominated for attendance with between 15 and 20 nurses joining each cohort.
 The National Societies, with the league's assistance in the 1920s, were better prepared to deal with disaster relief and consequently less in need of external assistance.
 Additionally, the Great Depression caused economic insecurity worldwide, urging the league to dedicate more coverage to poverty programs.